Requirements for ECFMG Certification for 2022 Match

 OET on paper and OET on computer currently are available at test venues around the world, including the United States.

 OET@Home, a version of the test that can be taken at home through remote proctoring, also is available to certain applicants.
 OET@Home is available only to applicants who do not have a physical test venue (for paper-based or computer-based testing) in their country.
 Applicants with a test venue in their country should plan to take OET on paper or OET on computer at a physical test center to ensure that they test in time to meet Pathways requirements for participation in the 2022 Match.
-To determine whether there is a test venue in your country, see Test Dates and Locations on the OET website.
+To determine whether you need to take OET Medicine on paper or on computer at a test venue, or whether you are eligible for OET@Home, visit the OET website and select your country.

 If you have questions about OET@Home, please contact OET.